 Instructions

-2. Heat a large skillet over medium-high heat.
-Place the marinated steak in the skillet and cook for 3 to 4 minutes on each side.
-Once done, transfer the steak to a cutting board and let it rest for a few minutes.
+- When you're ready to cook, heat a large skillet over medium-high heat.
+Remove the steak from the marinade and place it in the hot pan.
+Cook for about 3 to 4 minutes per side, depending on thickness, until nicely seared on the outside.
+Transfer the steak to a cutting board and let it rest while you prepare the vegetables.

-5. Return the sliced steak to the skillet and toss everything together until warmed through.
+- Return the sliced steak to the skillet and mix everything together until warmed through.

-6. Serve immediately with warm tortillas and your favorite toppings like sour cream, guacamole, pico de gallo, and fresh cilantro.
+- Serve right away with warm tortillas and your favorite toppings like sour cream, guacamole, pico de gallo, or a sprinkle of chopped cilantro.

 Nutrition Information